taesoosong/taesoosong.github.io/_pages/about.md

 ---

 ## About
 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley, studying urban planning and housing policy.
-Please refer to my [**Curriculum Vitae**](https://taesoosong.github.io/academic_cv/song_taesoo_cv.pdf) for more information.
+Please refer to my 💡[**Curriculum Vitae**](https://taesoosong.github.io/academic_cv/song_taesoo_cv.pdf) for more information.

 My current affiliations include:
 - Graduate Student Researcher, [Terner Center for Housing Innovation](https://ternercenter.berkeley.edu/)